vikasnr/keyword-routing/readme.md

+### A langchain based approach to route requests in RAG
-#### This repo uses keyword extracted from pdfs to route requests to appropriate vectorstores
+#### Uses keyword extracted from pdfs to route requests to appropriate vectorstores

 ##### Create virtual env and install necessary packages